-The major theoretical issue we are attempting to address in this article is the failure of classical models of neurobiological action to account for all of the mechanisms that are operating when human beings utilize self-directed strategies for the purpose of modulating emotional responses and their cerebral correlates.
-Specifically, the assumption that all aspects of mental activity and emotional life are ultimately explicable solely in terms of micro-local deterministic brain activity, with no superposed effects of mental effort, is neither rationally reconcilable with the basic data of psychological observation nor entailed by modern physics.
-The simple classical model must in principle be replaced by the physically more accurate and certainly more functionally useful concept that the role played by the mind when observing and modulating one's own emotional states is an intrinsically active and efficacious process, one in which mental action is affecting brain activity and not merely being affected by it.
+The major theoretical issue we are attempting to address in this article is the failure of classical models of neurobiological action to provide a scientifically adequate account for all of the mechanisms that are operating when human beings utilize self-directed strategies for the purpose of modulating emotional responses and their cerebral correlates.
+Specifically, the assumption that all aspects of mental activity and emotional life are ultimately explicable solely in terms of micro-local deterministic brain activity, with no superposed effects of mental effort, produces a theoretical structure that both fails to meet practical scientific needs, and also fails to accommodate the causal structure of modern physics.
+The simple classical model must in principle be replaced by the physically more accurate and functionally more useful concept in which the role played by the mind when observing and modulating one's own emotional states is an intrinsically active and physically efficacious process in which mental action is affecting brain activity and not merely being affected by it.
 One key reason for the necessity of this change in perspective is the fact that recognition of the active character of the mind in emotional self-regulation is needed both to subjectively access the phenomena, and to objectively describe what is subjectively happening when a person directs his or her inner resources to the challenging task of modifying emotional responses.
 It takes effort for people to do this.
-That is because it requires a redirection of the brain's resources away from lower level limbic responses and toward higher level prefrontal functions --- and this does not happen passively.
+That is because it requires a redirection of the brain's resources away from lower level limbic responses and toward higher level prefrontal functions ---- and this does not happen passively.
 Rather, it requires willful training and directed effort.
-It is semantically inconsistent, clinically counter productive, and to insist that these kinds of brain changes be viewed as being solely an intra-cerebral "the physical brain changing itself" type of action, because essential features of the activity are not describable solely in terms of material brain mechanisms.
+It is semantically inconsistent, clinically counter productive, and to insist that these kinds of brain changes be viewed as being solely an intra-cerebral "the physical brain changing itself" type of action.
+That is because features of the activity essential to its identification, activation, and use are not describable solely in terms of material brain mechanisms.

 Furthermore, as we will see in detail in the following sections of this article, orthodox concepts of contemporary physics are ideally suited to a rational and practical understanding of the action of mindful self-observation on brain function.
-Classical models of physics, which view all action in the physical world as being ultimately the result of the movements of material particles, are now seriously out of date, and no longer should be seen as providing the only, or necessarily the best, paradigm for investigating the interface between mind/consciousness and brain.
+Classical models of physics, which view all action in the physical world as being ultimately the result of the movements of material particles, are now seriously out of date, and no longer should be seen as providing the only, or the best, paradigm for investigating the interface between mind/consciousness and brain.